singingwolfboy/netlify-home/_posts/2015-9-11-instant-cache-invalidation.md

 description: "Instant Cache Invalidation is definitively part of netlify's rocketjuice.
 Learn all about it here."
 thumbnail: /uploads/instant-cache-thumb.jpg
 cmsUserSlug: ""
-date: 2015-09-11T00:00:00.000Z
+date: 2015-09-11
 tags:
   - netlify
+  - features
   - cdn
-  - instant cache invalidation
+  - cache invalidation
-  - features
 ---

-Phil Karlton, a famous computer scientist, once said

 > "There are only two hard problems in Computer Science: Cache Invalidation and naming things."
+> _– Phil Karlton_

 While we’d rate our ability to name things to be fairly average, Instant Cache Invalidation is definitely part of netlify’s rocketjuice.